Iterative Motion Editing with Natural Language: Evaluation

 \subsubsection{Metrics}

-Along with human evaluation, we evaluate our system and MDM-PE using automated metrics for 50 edited motions.
+We also evaluate our system against baselines using automated metrics for an additional 17 edited motion pairs for each baseline.
 We measure structural similarity using G-MPJPE, a common geometric distance metric in motion reconstruction.
-To measure edit fidelity, we author a set of binary edit fidelity tests that use joint angles and positions to assess whether changes embody the desired intent of a given MEO.
+To measure edit fidelity, we author binary edit fidelity tests that use joint positions to assess whether changes fulfill the desired intent of a given MEO.
 We rate edit fidelity by the average number of tests passed (Fidelity-Auto).
-We compare quality using Frechet Distance to compare an empirical distribution against 1000 ground truth motions in the \textit{fairmotion}~\cite{gopinath2020fairmotion} geometric feature space ($FID_g$)~\cite{li2021ai}.
-See Appendix D for more details.
+We measure quality using Frechet Distance to compare an empirical distribution against 1000 ground truth motions in the \textit{fairmotion}~\cite{gopinath2020fairmotion} geometric feature space ($FID_g$)~\cite{li2021ai}.
+See the Supplemental for more details.

-Our quantitative metrics reveal similar trends to our user study.
-We score 140\% higher on Fidelity-Auto (0.91 versus 0.64), and produces motions that are structurally more similar to MDM-Source.
-We include these results in Table~\ref{fig:more_quant}.
-We also include quantitative scores for the 15 motions in our user study to ensure they result in similar outcomes as our human evaluations.
-Sure enough, we find that our system's Fidelity-Auto scores still are significantly higher than MDM-PEs (0.928 vs 0.29), and are more structurally similar as measured by G-MPJPE (0.06 vs 0.17).
+Quantitative metrics reveal similar trends to our user study.
+Against MoMask-Edit, our edited motions score 140\% higher on Fidelity-Auto (0.88 versus 0.6), and are structurally more similar to MoMask-Source.
+We show similar improvement over MDM-Edit--see Table~\ref{fig:more_quant}.

-We do not compare the motion quality of our system and MDM-PE quantitatively here.
-Both are editing motions generated by MDM, which already have some deviation from ground-truth human motions that would affect overall quality scores of their edited versions.
+We do not compare the motion quality of our system vs MDM-Edit or MoMask-Edit quantitatively here; all are editing motions that have been generated by MDM/MoMask, which already have some deviation from ground-truth human motions that would affect overall quality scores of their edited versions.